ahalbert/vimjects/README.md

 #### `g:Vimjects_secure`
 Values: `1` or `0`

-If set to `1`, ask for confirmation is file has never been loaded or been changed since last loaded.
+If set to `1`, ask for confirmation if file has never been loaded or been changed since last loaded.
 If set to `0`, file is sourced without prompting

 The hashes check if the file has changed since previous